NFDI4BIOIMAGE/Cologne-Hackathon-2023/Topics/Cologne_Hackathon_Tasks.md

 ##### **Tasks**

 - Read docs and specs, get tools running and installed
-- Document the steps from status quo of dataset to structured final result
+- Document the steps from status quo of a dataset to a structured final result
 - Where were problems, uncertainties, questions?
 Could these be resolved?
 How?
 - Try implementing REMBI during this procedure